-There are 2 types of the in-sink garbage disposals available on the market today which includes the batch feed and the continuous feed.
-Dependent on an individual’s personal preference, waste types that are the most disposed and the frequency on how the disposal system will be used will be the deciding factor on the best type of disposal system.
+There are two types of in-sink garbage disposals available on the market today, which include the batch feed and the continuous feed.
+Dependent on an individual’s personal preference, waste types that are the most disposed, and the frequency on how the disposal system will be used will be the deciding factor on the best type of disposal system.

 Continuous Feed Disposals

-Here is a best continuous feed food waste disposer designed for homes with septic systems.
+Here is the best continuous feed food waste disposer designed for homes with septic systems.
 You can check it below:

 - The Top Selling is Waste King L-8000 Legend Series 1.0-HP Garbage Disposal

 Stainless steel swivel impellers reduce jamming and a removable splash guard makes it easy to clean.
-Fast-and-easy mount system includes all the necessary hardware for hassle-free installation, including drain elbow and gasket.
+The fast-and-easy mount system includes all the necessary hardware for hassle-free installation, including drain elbow and gasket.